Sue9104/web-manual/interface/user-interface.md

 3. jump to untranslated items for translator: click 'untranslated' link

-4. jump to retranslated items: click 'retranslated' link
+4. jump to retranslated items for translator: click 'retranslated' link

-5. jump to unreviewed items: click 'unreviewed' link
+5. jump to unreviewed items for reviewer: click 'unreviewed' link